eegli/bitcoin/readme.md

 ## Webserver Setup

 The webserver is a simple Node.js Express server.
+It requires a running MySQL server with the block data.

 ### Installation